10 Reasons You Should Love Bats

 Lets face it, bats get a pretty bad rep. Many times in the media they are portrayed as scary, blood sucking, rabid creatures.
-Only about 1% of bats are believed to carry the rabies virus.
+The vast majority of bats will never get rabies.
 And quite a few species can be pretty darn cute!
 As someone who has spent time studying bats in the wild, I jumped at the opportunity to share what I’ve learned with others—it’s something I believe all biologists should do.
 Here are my reasons for liking bats (and why you should like them too!).

 1: They’re our relatives.

 Many people refer to bats as “flying mice,” but in truth bats are more closely related to humans than they are to rodents.
 And aren’t we supposed to be nice to our relatives?

 2: They’re an INCREDIBLY diverse group of mammals.

 Bats are the second largest group of mammals in the world and consist of over 1,300 species.
 Among these species are bats that eat fruit, insects, nectar, meat and blood (only three species eat this way).
 Bats’ wingspan can range from 6 inches long (bumblebee bat) to 6 feet long (several bat species known as flying foxes)!
 There are bats in every continent but Antarctica that live in caves, hollow trees, under loose tree bark, on tree branches and even man-made structures like bridges, wells, mines and buildings!
 In some species bats live alone, while others live in colonies of a few dozen, hundreds, thousands or even millions!
 And the variety of physical appearances is astounding, with species having an assortment of facial features, fur patterns, color and tail and ear lengths.
 Others have been given nicknames based on their appearances, such as the hammerhead bat, painted bat, the recently-discovered badger bat, and the Yoda bat!